-Greta Thunberg is Time’s Person of the Year (2019), a Nobel Peace Prize nominee, and has been described by the likes of Leonardo DiCaprio as a “leader of our time”.
+Greta Thunberg was Time’s Person of the Year in 2019, is a Nobel Peace Prize nominee, and has been described by the likes of Leonardo DiCaprio as a “leader of our time”.
 The teenager has taken the world by storm.
 Perhaps unbeknown to many of the children marching the streets in her name, Greta is far from the first to advocate for climate action: the first traces of climate activism date back to 1970.
 Her rapid rise to global fame therefore begs the question: why are people suddenly so interested in climate change?

 The rise of sustainability